QuesmaOrg/quesma/helm-chart/README.md

 1. Create values.yaml file based on the template file:
     ```shell
-    cp quesma/values.template.yaml quesma/values.yaml
+    cp quesma-demo/values.template.yaml quesma-demo/values.yaml
     ```
-2. Fill in the values in `values.yaml` file in the `config` section.
+2. Fill in the values in `values.yaml` file in the `config.quesmaConfigurationYaml` section.
-   Alternatively, you can just edit the Quesma configuration in `quesma/templates/configmap.yml`.
+   This section is mapped directly to the quesma configuration file.
 3. Install the chart:
     ```shell
-    helm install quesma quesma/ -f quesma/values.yaml
+    helm install quesma-demo quesma-demo/ -f quesma-demo/values.yaml
     ```
 4. Profit!

-This installs `quesma` helm chart from `quesma/` directory.
+This installs `quesma-demo` helm chart from `quesma-demo/` directory.

 You can access the services by setting up a minikube tunnel:
 ```